 Keep your object work clear

-You can still handle improvised objects.
+Despite the above, you can still try to handle improvised objects if it becomes necessary to the scene.
 Detail is even more important to help people read what you’re doing.
 Make sure your hands are out front and visible in the frame.
 Take your time and keep your movements small.
 If you’re too big, or too quick, your broadcast may be laggy.

 Use the frame